chuckie82/skopi/docs/installation.md

 ## Quick-install on Summit

-To quickly install a standalone version of pysingfel with psana2 on Summit, run
+To quickly install a standalone version of skopi with psana2 on Summit, run
 ```
 ./setup/easy_install_summit_psana2.sh
 ```